Daiygo/Calculadora-de-IMC/README.md

-# Calculadora de IMC
-verifique se todos os arquivos foram baixados corretamente use a extensão "Live Server" para abrir o index.html no seu navegador
+# Use a extensão Live Server